Meraklije: 1990s

 With the decay of Yugoslavia during the war (1992–1995), the inflation and the UN sanctions, gathered clearly fewer Meraklije.
-This occurrences hit the state and his population hard and thereby also the sport.
+This occurrences affected the state and its population and sport.
 The next generation of Meraklije made their appearance at Čair's stands in 1995.
-Since that day, the Meraklije are gaining more adepts and are also becoming more active in the club's operations.
-Already then, they are constantly refreshed by new, younger fans.
+Since that day, the Meraklije are gaining more adepts and are becoming more active in the club's operations.
+Already then, they are often refreshed by new, younger fans.
 When the competition started in 1996, Radnički Niš was playing in the second league, but the Meraklije went to all games across Serbia.
 Time spent in the second league was short and the club's promotion to the first league meant that fans came in bigger numbers in the following seasons.
-The higher quality of football also brought younger fans to the stadium, as the Meraklije continued to grow and offered new jerseys and scarves to its members in a successful attempt to look better in the stands.
+The promotion brought younger fans to the stadium, as the Meraklije continued to grow, it offered new jerseys and scarves to its members.
 In 1999-00, the Meraklije reach their climax.
-After ten years of cooperation and living life together, their biggest honour is surely that the footballers and management are very proud of them.
-Thanks to good relations with the club's management, the Meraklije get their own center in the city, and no game is left unattended.
+After ten years of cooperation and living life together, Meraklije get their own center in the city, and no game is left unattended.